Last Updated on December 31, 2022

 Our number one choice in this review as the best mattress for arthritis is the Tuft & Needle Mint.
 It has an exceptional ability to relieve pressure on sore joints while providing enough comfort and support to keep your spine aligned.
 As it’s not too firm, it’s a great choice if you’re a side sleeper or suffer from arthritis pain in your shoulders or hips.

-If you particularly struggle with osteoarthritis affecting your back, you may prefer the feel of a firmer mattress such as the Saatva.
+If you particularly struggle with osteoarthritis affecting your back, you may prefer the feel of a firmer mattress such as the Saatva Classic.
 This may also be a good option if arthritis or age affects your mobility as its firm edge support makes it easy to get out of bed in the morning.

 Remember, however many reviews you read, the only way to really know if a mattress is right for you is to test it out.
 Tuft & Needle’s 100-night trial period gives you plenty of time to get used to your new mattress and test out different sleeping positions and aids before you have to commit to it.